 Students can apply to test out at the end of each school year.
-The counselor will put information in the announcements during this window.
+Information will be provided in the Spring.
 Testing out will take place with a staff member in August of each year.
-Applications are available by contacting the counselor.
+Applications will be sent in the Spring and are also available in the office.
+The application requires sign-offs by the following: current teacher in that subject area, test-out course instructor, counselor, and administration.